Juliangebe/AviancaTCS/README.md

-# AviancaTCS
+# Overview
-Project for TCS
+This is a java automation project, using serenity BDD, cucumber and Screenplay design patter.
-To run this project is necessary to run "FlightReservationRunner" wich is the only runner
+To run this project is necessary to run "FlightReservationRunner" or with the mvn comand " mvn test -Dtest=FlightReservationRunner ".